 The fund awards max. three stipends of €1,500 each every two years to promising female WUR PhD candidates.
 By supporting the fund, your gift helps to strengthen the position of female scientists in the world.
 The stipends enable the awardees to further distinguish themselves internationally through participating in international conferences and/or visiting foreign institutes.
 In this way, the fund supports the international development of these women from the onset of their scientific career.

 - A work visit to one or more foreign science institutes, and/or

 International networking and future joint co-operations play a central role herein.

-Prior to the awarding of the stipends, a prominent foreign or Dutch female scientist will hold a Storm-van der Chijs Lecture.
-The lectures include topics concerning gender issues and issues faced by women in agriculture, food and environmental sciences.
+Prior to the awarding ceremony of the stipends, a prominent event or Storm- van der Chijs lecture will address gender issues in agriculture, food and environmental sciences or practices.

 Lies Zandberg her work reflected the stipend criteria of richness in initiative, interdisciplinarity, international embeddedness and linking science and society best.
 Lies independently designed and carried out a unique test for mate preference in wild birds for which she followed them throughout their lives.
 She developed new experimental techniques to comprehensively track the fitness consequences of individual differences in mate preference by merging complex theory, statistics and computer programing, ecology and genetics.
 Lies her promotor is Prof.dr.
 Marc Naguib of Behavioural Ecology.